mawillcockson/valheim-lxd/README.md

   limits.cpu: 1-7
 ```

+The format for this configuration line is described in [the LXD documentation][lxd cpu limits].

-Again, this is probably not going to result much of a gain in performance, especially for a small number of players.
+Again, this is probably not going to result in much of a gain in performance, especially for a small number of players.

 ## Playing

 Once the server is up and running, it should show up in the in-game server browser.

 If it doesn't this is likely because the remote host is not directly accessible from the internet.

 By default, Valheim uses ports 2456, 2457, and 2458.
-The remote host is configured to forward these to the container, but the data needs to be able to reach the remote host in the first place.
+The `install.sh` script configures remote host to forward these to the container, but the data needs to be able to reach the remote host in the first place.

-The remote host was already accessible, at least on port 443, in order to configure it.
 In my experience, sometimes the Valheim server will show up in the in-game browser, but I am unable to connect.
 This seemed to be caused by the default firewall configuration on the remote host.
 I settled with disabling the firewall, though I don't recommend such a heavy-handed approach for everyone.

 [ms store ubuntu 20.04]: <https://www.microsoft.com/store/apps/9n6svws3rx71> "Ubuntu in the Microsoft Store"
 [wsl]: <https://aka.ms/wsl> "Main website for the Windows Subsystem for Linux"